Lucky344/Tech-Corner/README.md

 A blog created with python flask web framework

-This blog is created with the help of flask web framework and the template so used is 'Clean Blog' from Bootstrap templates
+This blog is created with the help of Flask web framework and Bootstrap templates.
+The template used in this project is 'Clean Blog'.

 Screenshot of the project.